How to Start a Tea Business

 Step 7: Find Financing

-While many tea businesses start as a home-based business and not much funding is needed, others will need funding to launch their brand.
+While many tea businesses start as home-based businesses and not much funding is needed, others will invest heavily in building a national tea brand.
 In order to get a loan, the borrower(s) will need to have good credit and be able to invest 15-25% of their money towards the total start-up costs.

 Step 8: Open a Business Bank Account